Many mortgages for over 60s do not feature on the leading comparison sites.

 Do Santander mortgages for over 60s require the use of a solicitor?

-Yes, for Santander mortgages for over 60s, like any mortgage process, the use of a solicitor is typically required.
-The solicitor’s role is to handle the legal aspects of the mortgage transaction, ensuring everything is legally sound and in your best interest.
+Yes, for Santander mortgages for over-60s, like any mortgage process, a solicitor is typically required.
+The solicitor handles the legal aspects of the mortgage transaction, ensuring everything is legally sound and in your best interest.

 Can I use a retirement interest only mortgage calculator, or are they just available to regulated brokers or advisors?